fische57/MLOps-Nanodegree-Capstone/README.md

 This project serves as the capstone to the Machine Learning Engineer with Microsoft Azure Nanodegree.

+### Task

+To predict when a pregnant patient is at high risk based on their Age, Systolic Blood Pressure, Diastolic Blood Pressure, Blood Sugar, Body Temperature, and Heart Rate, I will create two models: one using Automated ML (AutoML) and one customized model whose hyperparameters are tuned using HyperDrive.
+I will then compare the performance of both the models and deploy the best performing model.

 ## Project Set Up and Installation
 In Azure, a workspace must be configured, and a compute instance allocated.
 Because I did this project as part of a Udacity Nanodegree, these resources were provided.